CQCL/hugr/specification/hugr.md

       - j: U64
     # inputs could be: Array<i>(t), Array<j>(t)
     # outputs would be, in principle: Array<i+j>(t)
-    # - but default type scheme interpreter does not support
+    # - but default type scheme interpreter does not support such addition
-    # No signature block: will look up a compute_signature based on resource name
+    # Hence, no signature block => will look up a compute_signature in registry.
 ```

 The declaration of the `args` uses a language that is a distinct, simplified